iDigBio/idb-backend/README.md

 Currently this project only works in python2.7.

-The following library packages will need to be installed to run the api (assuming Ubuntu 14.04):
+The following library packages will need to be installed to run the api:

+In Ubuntu 14.04:

     apt-get install python2.7-dev libgeos-c1 libblas-dev liblapack-dev \
+      libatlas-base-dev gfortran libgdal-dev

+In Ubuntu 16.04:

+    apt-get install python2.7-dev libblas-dev liblapack-dev \
-      libatlas-base-dev gfortran libgdal-dev`
+      libatlas-base-dev gfortran libgdal-dev
+    #TODO figure out replacement for libgeos-c1

 For ingestion the following are also needed:

+In Ubuntu 14.04:

-    apt-get install libfontconfig-dev libav-tools libxml2 libxslt1-dev
+    apt-get install libfontconfig-dev libxml2 libxslt1-dev libav-tools

+In Ubuntu 16.04:

+    apt-get install libfontconfig1-dev libxml2 libxslt1-dev ffmpeg

 ### Python Dependencies